Blockchains ≠ Financial Market Infrastructure (FMI)

 The key point here is that lots of different stakeholders are building financial and many non-financial applications (dID, games, dispute resolution processes, SCM processes, NFTs, DAOs, LAOs, etc.) on top of Ethereum and other blockchains.
-Stakeholders have baseline expectations that certain characteristics of their blockchains will remain largely unchanged.
+Stakeholders have baseline expectations that certain core characteristics of their blockchains will remain largely unchanged.
 Forcing blockchains to conform to FMI standards uproots these expectations and arguably contradicts their very raison d’être, with net negative economic and social effects.

 Angela Walch: It is worth thinking through the implications of this governance model, particularly in the context of a public blockchain supporting financial market infrastructure (or any other critical public system, really).
 In considering the governance implications I describe in the following paragraphs, I ask the reader to imagine using this type of governance model with our military defenses (e.g., nuclear weapons) or in an intensive care hospital unit, to concretize how ill-suited this model is for high-stakes matters.